django-cms/django-filer/README.rst

 Django <1.7 and South
 ---------------------

 Django 1.7 is supported together with the new migrations.
-For South still find the old migrations, you need at least South>=1.0.
+For Django<1.7 South is still supported, you need at least South>=1.0 for South to find them though.

 Testsuite